ZimCodes/doki-theme-jetbrains/README.md

 This will clear any anime content from the IDE, and will even hide the theme name in the status bar.
 That way you do not have to explain anything, to anyone (except for the heart themed folder icons).
 When the coast is clear, just uncheck the config or toggle the action, and your previous settings will be restored.

-This plugin is also integrated with the [Anime Meme Plugin](https://github.com/ani-memes/AMII#discreet-mode), for the ultimate shame hiding experience.
-Enabling/disabling `Discreet Mode` for this plugin will enable/disable `Discrete Mode` in the other plugin.
-However, this does not work the other way around.
-Only the Doki Theme can enable/disable modes across plugins.

 #### Sticker